hyperledger/indy-hipe/text/connection-protocol/README.md

 * suggested label

-* recipient_keys
+* recipientKeys

 * serviceEndpoint

-* routing_keys (optional)
+* routingKeys (optional)

   This information is used to create a provisional connection to the _inviter_.
 That connection will be made complete in the `connection_response` message.

 These attributes were chosen to parallel the attributes of a DID Document for increased meaning.
-It is worth noting that `recipient_keys` and `routing_keys` must be inline keys, not DID key references when contained in an invitation.
+It is worth noting that `recipientKeys` and `routingKeys` must be inline keys, not DID key references when contained in an invitation.
 As in the DID Document with `Ed25519VerificationKey2018` key types, the key must be base58 encoded.

 When considering routing and options for invitations, keep in mind that the more detail is in the connection invitation, the longer the URL will be and (if used) the more dense the QR code will be.
 Dense QR codes can be harder to scan.